andersonopt/website/content/solutions/ao-energy-market.md

   - benefit: Reduce variable costs
     icon: cloud.svg
     details: Model scenarios at a significantly lower rate than with external consultants
-  - benefit: Maximized Project Returns
+  - benefit: Maximize project returns
     icon: edit.svg
     details: Don't leave financial upside on the table; evaluate as many scenarios as needed to optimize project parameters